 |Template JPG file|

 Hello!
-Thank you for your Dashleigh purchase and thank you for supporting our small business.
+Thank you for your Dashleigh purchase and supporting a small business.
 Our goal on this page is to assist you in taking your outstanding creative ideas for your labels and bringing them to vibrant color.

 Designing Your Label

 Getting started, you will want to choose your preferred software and download the corresponding template (located on the right side of this page).